silhavyj/KIV-PSI-task02/README.md

 ```bash
 netstat -tupln | grep 8085
 ```
+### Accessing the website

+If you have followed this procedure, the server should be accessible through your browser - http://127.0.0.1:8585/index.html.

 ### Running in Docker

+#### Creating a docker image

 Alternatively, if you do not want to install `cmake` on your machine, or you do not happen to have a Linux machine, you can run the application in a docker container.
 Navigate into the root folder of the project structure and execute the following command.

-#### Creating a docker image

 ```
 docker build -t kiv-psi-task02-silhavyj .